Til7701/request-sink/README.md

 #### DEB Package (Debian, Ubuntu...)

+This package is included in the [Schlunzis PPA](https://github.com/schlunzis/ppa).

-If you have `apt` or `dpkg` installed, download the latest release from GitHub and run one of the following commands depending on what you want to use. `apt` is recommended.
+Alternatively, if you have `apt` or `dpkg` installed, download the latest release from GitHub and run one of the following commands depending on what you want to use. `apt` is recommended.
 Depending on your setup, you might have to run them with `sudo`.